alanrvazquez/alanrvazquez.github.io/README.md

 - **Vazquez, A. R.** and Wong, W.-K. (2022).
 Mathematical programming tools for randomization purposes in small two-arm clinical trials: A case study with real data.
 Submitted.

-- Xuan, X. and **Vazquez, A. R.** (2022).
+- **Vazquez, A. R.** and Xuan, X. (2022).
 A review of undergraduate courses in Design of Experiments offered by American universities.
-In preparation.
+Submitted.

 ## Recorded Presentations